 The F12 keyboard shortcut also saves the current presentation.

 Ctrl+S in Word and other word processors

-In Microsoft Word and other word processor programs, pressing Ctrl+S saves the current open document.
-If the document has never been saved, the Save As window opens to allow you to enter the name of the worksheet.
+In Microsoft Word and other word processors, pressing Ctrl+S saves the current document.
+If it has never been saved, the Save As window opens, allowing you to choose a name and file extension for your document.